 Sample children’s sermon, Silent Night?
 (Christmas Eve 2015)

 A former six year veteran of the City of Alexandria (Virginia) Police Department, Pastor Lou served primarily in midnight patrol, including as a field training officer and as part of their community policing efforts.
 He was awarded six Chief’s Outstanding Achievement and Performance Awards for his service.
 In 1994, he and his police partner were awarded the Alexandria Kiwanis’ Police Officer(s) of the Year Award for their community policing efforts.

 Among Pastor Lou’s previous ministry and mission experience, he served as a “house parent” and missionary at St. Joseph’s Indian School in Chamberlain, South Dakota and as a volunteer with the Ecumenical Community of Taizé in France.
 He also has experience as a chaplain with Mary Washington Hospice in Fredericksburg, VA.
-Pastor Lou seeks to remain active with the Virginia Chaplains Association and the International Conference of Police Chaplains, and he currently serves as Vice Chair of the Hanover County Sheriff’s Office Chaplains Program.
-In 2017, Hanover County Sheriff’s Office nominated him to be awarded the National Sheriff’s Association Chaplain of the Year Award in appreciation of his service.
-This award “recognizes a chaplain who has made outstanding contributions to law enforcement and his/her agency or who had demonstrated conspicuous excellence in the performance of his/her duties.”
+Pastor Lou seeks to remain active with the Virginia Chaplains Association and the International Conference of Police Chaplains.
+He currently serves as Vice Chair of the Hanover County Sheriff’s Office Chaplains Program.
+In 2018, he was awarded a Medal of Merit by the National Sheriff’s Association in recognition of his service in Hanover County.
+The Medal of Merit was awarded for contributions to the community, and the Field of Law Enforcement and Criminal Justice.